Six Things to Look for When Selecting an Augmented Analytics Solution

 Does your solution just provide alerts without any context or analytical insight?
 You need more than just alerts to stay ahead of threats.
 A valuable augmented analytics platform not only provides the raw data and sources of what’s happening but also provides context around why it’s happening, accompanied with considerations in navigating the situation.

-3. Are customizations possible within the platform?
+3. Are customizations possible within the predictive threat intelligence platform?

 Particularly for those with small or dispersed teams, features that enable customization are a must.
 Having the ability to save locations where you have sites or travelers, build queries so you can access relevant information at the click of a button, or create alerts for specific, relevant keywords is crucial to a user’s ability to find and deliver relevant information.